-In accordance with the decision of this court, the judgment of the district court for Nos.
-18-4875, 18-4876, and 18-4877 is affirmed.

-The judgment of the district court for Nos.
-19-4269, 19-4287, and 19-4345 is affirmed in part, reversed in part, and vacated in part.
-These cases are remanded to the district court for further proceedings consistent with the court's decision.
+In accordance with the decision of this court, the judgment of the district court is affirmed in part and vacated in part.
+The defendant's sentence is vacated and this case is remanded to the district court for further proceedings consistent with the court's decision.